imranhsayed/woo-next/README.md

 1. Clone and activate the following plugins , in your WordPress plugin directory:

-* a. [wp-graphql](https://github.com/wp-graphql/wp-graphql) Exposes graphql for WordPress.
+* [wp-graphql](https://github.com/wp-graphql/wp-graphql) Exposes graphql for WordPress.
-* b. [wp-graphiql](https://github.com/wp-graphql/wp-graphiql) Provides GraphiQL IDE (playground) to the WP-Admin.
+* [wp-graphiql](https://github.com/wp-graphql/wp-graphiql) Provides GraphiQL IDE (playground) to the WP-Admin.
-* c. [wp-graphql-woocommerce](https://github.com/wp-graphql/wp-graphql-woocommerce) Adds Woocommerce functionality to a WPGraphQL schema.
+* [wp-graphql-woocommerce](https://github.com/wp-graphql/wp-graphql-woocommerce) Adds Woocommerce functionality to a WPGraphQL schema.

 You can also import default wooCommerce products that come with wooCommerce Plugin for development ( if you don't have any products in your WordPress install ) `WP Dashboard > Tools > Import > WooCommerce products(CSV)`: The WooCommerce default products csv file is available at `wp-content/plugins/woocommerce/sample-data/sample_products.csv`